partcoffee/uni/_case/portfolio.md

 Jekyll is a static site generator and will serve static HTML-files for the end user.
 The site is generated locally, so we can still benefit from PHP-like includes for our footer and header &mdash; this means we avoid the pain of writing static HTML over and over again.
 It also makes updates easier.

-Everything else goes without saying, but should be mentioned anyway: asset compression (JS, CSS, HTML), image compression, limit HTTP requests and third party resources.
-This should leave us within a reasonable performance-budget of 2 second load time on our initial request and >.5 seconds on second load.
+Everything else we do for performance reasons goes without saying, but should be mentioned anyway: asset compression (JS, CSS, HTML), image compression, limit HTTP requests and third party resources.
+This should leave us within a reasonable performance-budget of >2.0 second load time on our initial request and >.5 seconds on second load.

 <div class="div"></div>